 Timing a Michigan Assignment Around Licensing and Seasons

 Michigan rewards travelers who think a season ahead.
 On the licensing side, techs have it easy, since facility credentialing is the whole process and there’s no state license to wait on.
-Nurses carry the longer runway because of the endorsement requirement, and that runway is why we tell GI nurses to start paperwork before a posting exists rather than after.
+Nurses carry the longer runway because of the endorsement requirement, and that runway is why we tell GI nurses to start the paperwork before the procedural contract they want shows up rather than after.
 Nothing stings like watching a contract fill while your application sits in a state queue.

 On the seasons side, be deliberate.
 A summer contract here is one of the best deals in travel healthcare, with Great Lakes beaches, Traverse City weekends, and long evenings after day-shift schedules.
 A winter contract is a different animal that demands real cold-weather gear, a car that handles snow, and housing chosen for a short commute rather than a pretty view.
 Both are workable.
 The travelers who struggle are the ones who packed for the wrong one.
 Whichever season your contract lands in, your recruiter can point you to housing resources that fit it.